Find Affordable College Courses

 $11,299 Average Tuition & Fees

 The excellent programs at Prairie View A & M University helped the school earn the #4 place on this year’s ranking of the best computer engineering schools in Texas.
-Located in the distant town of Prairie View, PVAMU is a public school with a moderately-sized student population.
+Located in the distant town of Prairie View, PVAMU is a public college with a moderately-sized student population.

 Read More…